Do you feel low and demotivated all the time?

 Recent studies have shown that St. John’s wort contains certain antiviral properties.
-These newly found activities of this special herb is shown to be helpful in the prevention and cure of AIDS, hepatitis (A & B) and several other serious viral conditions (8).
+These newly found activities of this special herb are shown to be helpful in the prevention and cure of AIDS, hepatitis B, and several other serious viral conditions (7).

 But the problem here is the dosage; according to the studies, a high dosage is required for the antiviral properties to work effectively, which may come with serious side-effects.
 Additional research is still on to find a happy solution out of this herb.

 8. Is Helpful In Creating A Hormonal Balance

 An imbalanced hormonal level can lead to a number of health and skin conditions, including acne, hyper/hypo-thyroidism and weight gain/loss.
 Having this magical herb in moderation can help you keep the hormonal fluctuations under control.